100 Notable alumni of

 -

 Jamie Saft is an American keyboardist and multi-instrumentalist and composer.
-He was born in New York City, and studied at Tufts University and the New England Conservatory of Music.
+He was raised a Conservative Jew, and studied at Tufts University and the New England Conservatory of Music.

 -